microsoft/fhir-server/samples/docker/README.md

 ## Build and run with SQL Server using Docker Compose

 The quickest way to get the Azure FHIR Server up and running on Docker is to build and run the Azure FHIR Server with a SQL server container using docker compose.
-Run the following command, replacing `<SA_PASSWORD>` with your chosen password, from the root of the `microsoft/fhir-server` repository:
+Run the following command, replacing `<SA_PASSWORD>` with your chosen password (be sure to follow the [SQL server password complexity requirements](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity)), from the root of the `microsoft/fhir-server` repository:

 ```bash
 env SAPASSWORD='<SA_PASSWORD>' docker-compose -f samples/docker/docker-compose.yaml up -d